CVRL/livdet-iris-2025/README.md

 Each submission should be limited to one Python script called `submission_xyz_nnn.py` where `xyz` is the participant identifier, and `nnn` is the algorithm identifier (if the participant submits more than one algorithm).
 The script should accept two command line input arguments: a path to the input CSV file, and a path to the output CSV file.

+With the submission Authors might provide:
+* `requirements.txt` file with list of libraries required to run the submission
+* additional artefacts (ex. model file) and config files for the algorithm, handling of the artifacts should be fully encapsulated in the submission python script

 Example command line execution:

 ```